 When all of the available logs finish being replayed to the database, your database will have returned to the exact state it was in when that last log file was written.
 The end result is a restored database that is in the exact state the original database was in before failing.
 Note that this process can only occur if the database is mounted in a Recovery Storage Group (For Exchange 2003/2007), or as a Recovery Database (Exchange 2010/2013), or if the active database is flagged as allowing over-write.

 So basically, the only real reason the transaction logs exist is to perform database restoration.
-This is why the Microsoft Best Practices state that the Transaction Logs should be on a completely different physical volume than the Database files they are associated with.
+This is why the Microsoft Best Practices state that the Transaction Logs should be on a completely different physical drive than the Database files they are associated with.
 If the drive that holds the database fails for some reason, you can always use the transaction log files to bring a restored database to a state that has the most recent data.
 And because all transactions are written to the logs *and* the database files as soon as they happen, losing your log file drive will not cause you to lose any data either.
 If your logs drive fails, though, you may need to run a little bit of maintenance on the database files with ESEUTIL to put them into a clean state before they will mount properly.
-Since the logs are meant entirely to ensure restore ability, it’s important you know one feature that they allow that is fairly important.
+The logs are designed to provide “Point In Time” database recovery.

 Point In Time Recovery